 Quiz: Send data to your phone using an LTE modem

-This section is meant to test your understanding of this article, so I am leaving it as some homework for you.
+This section is meant to test your understanding of this programming series so far, so I am leaving it as some homework for you.
 Build the circuit and comment below what the output will be.
-I will give an idea of the circuit and python code.
+I will give an idea of the circuit and Python code.

 The LTE modem